-UCASU has a data sharing agreement with the University of Sheffield.
-All students who study at the University of Sheffield automatically become members of the Students’ Union and the University will share students’ data with UCASU for the purpose of administering the student’s membership of UCASU.
+UCASU has a data sharing agreement with the University for the Creative Arts.
+All students who study at the University for the Creative Arts automatically become members of the Students’ Union and the University will share students’ data with UCASU for the purpose of administering the student’s membership of UCASU.
 Examples of this activity include:

 - Administration of Student Groups, Committees, Volunteering, HEAR and related activities

 - Administration of Officer and SU Council Elections and Referendum

 - Managing Society and Committee Accounts and Records

 - Employment Administration

 We use data to let our members, volunteers, partners and customers know about things happening at UCASU that we think will interest them.
 This could include topics such as: